GTMStack

 Technical Fluency

-You don’t need to be a machine learning engineer to supervise GTM agents, but you do need technical fluency.
-Understanding how prompts work, how models process information, why agents fail in certain ways, and how to diagnose issues — this technical foundation is necessary for effective agent supervision.
+You don’t need to be a machine learning engineer to supervise GTM agents.
+But you do need technical fluency.
+Understanding how prompts work, how models process information, why agents fail in certain ways, and how to diagnose issues.
+This is a learnable skill, and it’s one GTM professionals should be actively developing.
+Our guide on prompt engineering for GTM automation covers the practical fundamentals.

 Skills That Become Less Valuable